hmelder/Objective-C-Cross-Boilerplate/README.md

 Meson also looks for CC, and OBJC environment variables to be set.
 Use clang as the compiler, as GCC does not support Objective-C 2.0.

+## Apple frameworks
+On macOS, meson will automatically find the Apple frameworks.
+Currently, only the Foundation framework is used, but you can add more frameworks by adding them to the modules array in `meson.build`.

+Be aware that some frameworks are not available on Linux, and you will need to use a different implementation.

 ## Dependencies
 - A working GNUstep installation with Objective-C 2.0 support (libobjc2, gnustep-make, gnustep-base)